aurovrata/ReOrder-posts-within-categories/README.txt

 1. Plugin page settings, if you uninstall this plugin for good, delete all data using this settings page first before deactivating the plugin.
 2. Re-order your post through a drag & drop grid-layout interface with multi-select capabilities.
 For large sets of posts, a range slider will appear allowing you to view your posts in sub-sets by moving the slider range accordingly and sorting posts in smaller more manageable groups.
 You can also multi-select the posts and enter a rank value to which you want to send those selected posts too.
 For example, if you are sorting posts between the ranks fo 100 and 150 and you want to send 3 posts to the beginning of the order, simply select them and enter 1 in the rank input field and press enter.
 A rest button is introduced in v2.1 so an order can be reset.
 Using the filters described in faq #7 it is possible to reset the default ranking to various initial ordered lists.
+3. v2.1 introduced a reset button on the amdin reorder page.
+The checkbox enables the button which you can use to reset your posts ranking order for this term.
+This in conjunction with the intial order filters (see FAQ 7) allows you to set a chronological or an alphabetical ranking for the initial order.

 == FAQ ==
 = 1.Modify the reorder category query =